riazhedayati/beautiful-jekyll/_posts/2017-01-24-R-and-SAS-EM-integration.md

 ---
 layout: post
-title: Predicting Income using Demographics in SAS and R
+title: Using R from within SAS Enterprise Miner
-subtitle: Open Source Integration in SAS Enterprise Miner
+subtitle: Predicting income using demographic variables
 ---

 Today we’re going to look at how to compare R and SAS models within SAS Enterprise Miner.